The Central Scotland FM Group

-There are currently three D-Star digital repeater systems in the Central Scotland Area.
-One is to be located in Glasgow (GB7DG), One in Ayrshire (GB7DW) and one in Fife (GB7DE).
-These systems are independently financed and operated and are being co-ordinated by John Dundas, GM0OPS. (i.e. They are not CSFMG repeaters).
+Historically There were three D-Star digital repeater systems in the Central Scotland Area.
+One located in Glasgow (GB7DG), One in Ayrshire (GB7DW) and one in Fife (GB7DE).

 D-STAR (Digital Smart Technologies for Amateur Radio) is a digital voice and data protocol specification developed for use in amateur radio.
 D-Star compatible radios are available on VHF and UHF amateur radio bands (2m, 70cm and 23cm).
 In addition to the over-the-air protocol, D-Star also provides specifications for network connectivity, enabling D-Star radios to be connected to the Internet or other networks.
 D-STAR is the result of research by the Japan Amateur Radio League (JARL) to investigate digital technologies for amateur radio.
 To date, other than ICOM - no other amateur radio equipment manufacturer has chosen to include D-Star technology in their products (Note - The Kenwood unit available in Japan is a rebadged ICOM).